Living in Marbella: What’s So Great About it?

 A Diverse and Well-Connected City

 Another peculiarity of Marbella is its urban structure.
-Not everything is concentrated in the centre (Marbella town): there are dozens of residential areas scattered across the mountains and coastline, each with its own unique style and community, such as La Carolina in Marbella, a small hidden residential area that is well worth seeing.
-You have everything from quiet, family-friendly residential areas, such as Guadalmina, to lively neighbourhoods, such as La Divina Pastora in Marbella town, or communities of luxury villas, such as Sierra Blanca.
+Not everything is concentrated in the centre (Marbella town): there are dozens of residential areas scattered across the mountains and coastline, each with its own unique style and community, such as La Carolina in Marbella, a small hidden residential area that is well worth seeing.You have everything from quiet, family-friendly residential areas, such as Guadalmina, to lively neighbourhoods, such as La Divina Pastora in Marbella town, or communities of luxury villas, such as Sierra Blanca.

-There are options for all tastes and budgets, and they are really only 10-20 minutes’ drive from each other.
+There are options for all tastes and budgets, and they are really only 10-20 minutes drive from each other.
 Best of all, almost all of them have nearby amenities, shops, fairly good and exclusive schools, and leisure activities of all kinds and for all ages, making everyday life very comfortable.

 City Life, Beaches, Cuisine, Mountains & Peace

-Marbella is also a very good destination for young workers, especially because of the job opportunities it offers and the thousands of companies that are setting up here or in the city of Málaga.
-For cultural activities, Marbella has cinemas and a theatre, but if you are looking for museums or other cultural activities, you can always visit Malaga, which is 45 minutes away by car.
+Marbella is also a very good destination for young workers, especially because of the job opportunities it offers and the thousands of companies that are setting up here or in the city of Malaga.
+For cultural activities, Marbella has cinemas and a theatre, but if you are looking for museums or other cultural activities,you can always visit Malaga, which is 45 minutes away by car.

-As a local, I can assure you that that special ‘something’ it has… can only be understood when you live here.
+You can sure that special ‘something’ it has… can only be understood when you live here.
 Another big plus is the food.
 You have everything from traditional Andalusian taverns, bars and restaurants to haute cuisine with Michelin-starred restaurants, as well as many international restaurants thanks to the thousands of foreigners who live here.
 There is a huge variety to choose from and something to suit all budgets.
-You can eat from €20-30 per person, or even less.
+You can eat from €20-€30 per person, or even less.

 Is Marbella safe to live in?